-- Full-time student registered for 12 hours or more per semester. - General studies designed for students taking a broad range of courses and not pursuing either a career education or transfer degree program.
+Full-time - student registered for 12 hours or more per semester.

+- General studies designed for students taking a broad range of courses and not pursuing either a career education or transfer degree program.
 Waubonsee offers an Associate in General Studies degree and a general studies certificate. - Grade point numerical value assigned to the letter grade received in a class.
 Grade point average is number of grade points earned divided by number of semester hours attempted. - Graduation completion of coursework required for a degree.
-Students must petition for graduation. - IAI Illinois Articulation Initiative; an agreement to facilitate the transfer process among Illinois schools. - Instructional division grouping of disciplines, Waubonsee has four: Academic Support; Business, Technology, and Workforce Education; Health Professions and Public Service; Liberal Arts and Sciences. - Lec/Lab number of hours students spend per week in lecture and/or laboratory time in a course. - Part-time student taking fewer than 12 hours per semester. - Pre-Registration Review (PRR) an online program for all new regular students to assist in orientation and course selection. - Prerequisite course that must be completed before taking another.
+Students must apply for graduation. - IAI Illinois Articulation Initiative; an agreement to facilitate the transfer process among Illinois schools. - Instructional division grouping of disciplines, Waubonsee has five: Academic Support; Health Professions and Public Service; Arts and Humanities; Business and Social Science; and Mathematics and Science. - Lec/Lab number of hours students spend per week in lecture and/or laboratory time in a course. - Part-time student taking fewer than 12 hours per semester. - Pre-Registration Review (PRR) an online program for all new regular students to assist in orientation and course selection. - Prerequisite course that must be completed before taking another.
 Corequisite refers to a course that must be taken in conjunction with another. - Probation warning that student is not attaining satisfactory academic progress. - Registration process of completing forms and steps necessary to enroll in classes. - Reverse transfer student transferring from another college to Waubonsee. - Schedule a complete listing of courses available on Waubonsee's website. - Semester 16-week class term.
 Fall semester begins in August and spring semester in January.
 Summer session also offered. - Semester hour (sem hr) unit of measurement defining credit awarded for successful completion of a class. - Senior college four-year institution of higher education offering baccalaureate and higher degrees. - Student Handbook annual publication explaining college policies, regulations and activities in an easy reference format. - Transcript official copy of student's academic record obtained from the registrar. - Tuition cost of attending courses based on the number of semester hours for which student enrolls and on residency.